DavidColby/DavidColby/README.md

 - [Colby.so](https://colby.so/) - My blog, where I write mostly about Rails and Hotwire, with the occasional diversion to broader engineering and product management topics when the mood strikes.
 Built with Jekyll and deployed on Netlify
 - [Hotwiring Rails](https://www.getrevue.co/profile/hotwiringrails) - A curated monthly newsletter on Rails on Hotwire.
 Powered by Revue
-- **Coming soon** A journaling application to help employees grow through regular reflection and thoughtful preparation for conversations with their manager.
-Public beta releasing in November of 2021.

 Want to get in touch?
 You can [email me](mailto:david@colby.so) or find me on [Twitter](https://twitter.com/davidcolbyatx)